 Create Three Striped Canvases

-Now you can move on to the three canvases that will serve as the bottom half of the DIY farmhouse flag.
+Now you can move on to the three canvases that will serve as the bottom half of the coastal farmhouse flag.
 To mark off the stripes on my flag I used 2″ wide painter’s tape.
 If you only have 1″ you just place two pieces together.